Hicksville High School (New York)

 Hicksville High School is an American high school in the town of Hicksville, New York, in Nassau County.
-It is the only high school in the Hicksville Union Free School District.
+It is the only high school in the Hicksville Union Free School District (which serves Hicksville as well as parts of Westbury, Jericho, Syosset, Bethpage & Levittown).
 It opened in 1953.

-As of the 2016–17 school year, the school had an enrollment of 1,705 students.
-The principal of the school is Raymond Williams, who became principal in the 2013–2014 school year.
-This is a coed public school and does not have a mandatory dress code.
+In the 2016–17 school year, the school had an enrollment of 1,705 students.
+The principal of the school is Raymond Williams.

 Demographics

 The student body is 53 percent male and 47 percent female, and the total minority enrollment is 54 percent.
-Hicksville High School offers grades 9–12 and special education.
+The school offers grades 9–12 and special education.
 With 115 full-time teachers, there is a 15:1 student-teacher ratio.
 Hicksville High School has a 90% graduation rate.
-12% of students are enrolled in the Free Lunch program, and 6% are enrolled in the Reduced Price Lunch program.
+12% of students are enrolled in the Free Lunch program and 6% are enrolled in the Reduced Price Lunch program.